Pliny on mammals: Domestication and companionship

 Pliny frequently recounts tales of famous animals that were either devoted to their owners, exceptionally brave in battle, or hilariously amusing at the circus or coliseum, such as Alexander the Great’s famous horse, Bucephalus, who engaged in great feats of bravery during war and when adorned with a royal saddle would not let anyone else mount.

 Julius Caesar is also said to have had a horse that would not let anyone else mount it, and that it possessed front hooves that resembled the feet of a human.
 Pliny states that this horse, complete with human feet, was represented in a statue that stood in front of the Temple of Venus Genetrix.

-In addition, Pliny describes many famous instances were dogs displayed loyalty for their owners, such as at the funeral of King Lysimachus, whose dog, Hyrcanus, threw himself into the pyre in which his master was being burned, and how the dog of King Nicomedes of Bithynia is believed to have bitten his wife, Consingis, when she played a joke on him.
+In addition, Pliny describes many famous instances where dogs displayed loyalty for their owners, such as at the funeral of King Lysimachus, whose dog, Hyrcanus, threw himself into the pyre in which his master was being burned, and how the dog of King Nicomedes of Bithynia is believed to have bitten his wife, Consingis, when she played a joke on him.
 He also recounts an elaborate story in which Titius Sabinus and his slaves were put in prison and a dog belonging to one of them could not be driven from his side, even refusing to leave his dead body when it was thrown onto the Steps of Lamentation.
 It is described that any food that the public offered the dog was directly delivered to the mouth of the dead man, and that when the corpse was finally thrown into the river Tiber the dog swam after it and attempted to keep it afloat.